Amy Frear is an actor and filmmaker.

 Amy is an adjunct professor of acting and acting for the camera at Temple University and the University of the Arts.

 She lives in West Philadelphia with her partner Zach.
-They throw the most amazing Halloween parties and like to write murder mystery games for their friends.
+They throw really good Halloween parties and like to write murder mystery games for their friends.